|

 Blackball

-- This is a one ounce ball made of beeswax, lampblack and tallow that was
+- This is a one ounce ball made of beeswax, lampblack and mutton tallow that was

 used to help "waterproof" and polish shoes, scabbards and cartridge